wkumari/draft-wkumari-opsawg-sdi/README.md

    is encrypted or not.
 If it is not encrypted, the existing behavior is used.
 If the configuration is encrypted, the process continues as described in this document.
-The method used to determine if the config is encrypted or not is implementation dependant; there are a number of (obvious) options, including having a magic string in the file header, using a file name extension (e.g., config.enc), or using specific DHCP options.
+The method used to determine if the config is encrypted or not is implementation dependent; there are a number of (obvious) options, including having a magic string in the